archmetalDBM/GlobaLID-App/doc/references.md

 -   Siron, C. R., 2018, Magmatic, Structural, and Metallogenic Framework of the Kassandra Mining District, Chalkidiki Peninsula, Northern Greece, PhD thesis, Cornell University, Ithaca.

+-   Stos-Gale, Z. A., 1989, Cycladic Copper Metallurgy, In Old world
+    archaeometallurgy: proceedings of the International symposium Old world archaeometallurgy.
+Heidelberg 1987 (eds.
+A. Hauptmann, E.
+    Pernicka, and G. A. Wagner), Vol. 7, 279–93, Der Anschnitt, Beiheft, Deutsches Bergbau-Museum, Bochum.

 -   Stos-Gale, Z. A., 2001, The impact of the natural sciences on studies of hacksilber and early silver coinage, In Hacksilber to